rust-lang/docs.rs/crates/lib/docs_rs_build/README.md

 Preparation installs the toolchain, the docs.rs default targets, and the `llvm-tools-preview`, `rustc-dev`, and `rustfmt` components.
 Non-default targets left by individual crate builds are removed before a distribution toolchain is updated.
-When the compiler changes—or on the environment's first preparation— caches are purged and the essential-files build is returned to the caller.
-CI toolchains are installed and treated as changed on every preparation.
+CI toolchains are installed and treated as changed on every update.

+A durable service should additionally compare `rustc_version()` with the version of the essential files it last published.
+That ensures generation and publication are retried after a failure even when the installed compiler no longer changes on the next update check.
+The published version should only be recorded after publication succeeds.

 ## Host resources and compiler metrics